Wind & Hurricane Impact Research Laboratory (WHIRL)

 - education of the public through dissemination of information, and organization of seminars and workshops;

-- development of a multidisciplinary program of study focused on wind engineering, and wind related socio-economic studies and analyses.
+- promotion of multidisciplinary studies focused on wind engineering, and wind related socio-economic studies and analyses.